confucianfighter/mamba-2.8b-hf-breakdown/README.md

 However, I can't help but think that by increasing the depth we could get a quadratic return in capturing long range dependencies and a much better return on the compression strategy.

 Another possibility is to both increase the depth and also do something similar to the softmax activation on either the columns or rows of the conv, pass the conv output forward as is, but apply that softmax as the gating weights (z).
 If softmax is too sharp in this scenario, perhaps softplus.

+But there may be some pattern matching in the state space processing that I'm missing, so this will be updated.

 ### Here's the config.
 It can also be found in models/mamba_2.8b_hf_config.json in this repo:
 ```json